matthewcrowley/swe3643-project/README.md

 # KSU SWE 3643 Software Testing and Quality Assurance Semester Project: Web-Based Calculator Unit Tests

 This repository contains the source code for the Calculator Logic and the CalculatorLogic Unit Tests.
-It also contains this README that lists the project team members, explains the system architecture with a professional diagram, explains the enviornment that this project was built in, along with step-by-step instructions on how to execute the project code on your own machine.
+It also contains this README that lists the project team members, explains the system architecture with a professional diagram, explains the environment that this project was built in, along with step-by-step instructions on how to execute the project code on your own machine.
 On top of this, this README also reviews the 100% unit test coverage that my tests cover, and provides a quality YouTube video that further explains this repository and how to execute the unit tests on your machine.
+This project was done in C# with proper naming conventions and coding standards.

 **This project includes:**